 Yes, an article dedicated to this topic may seem unnecessary to some, but not everybody is aware this process needs doing, or how to do it.
 So here we are.

 Some assembly required.
 Batteries not included.
 Download the latest firmware.
 These are all phrases every impatient owner of a new item dreads.

 When you’ve got a new toy, you want to open the box and start playing right away, right?
 And this certainly applies to buying a new electric smoker.

 Before you use your new smoker, you need to season, or cure, it.

 Aw, come on!
 I just want to make brisket!

-If you’ve just bought or you’re waiting on delivery of a new electric smoker, stick with me right to the end – you won’t regret the tiny investment of time when that tasty food hits your plate.
+If you’ve just bought, or are waiting on delivery of a new electric smoker, stick with me right to the end — you won’t regret the tiny investment of time when that tasty meat hits your plate.

 Why Season Your Electric Smoker?